helsinki-sda-group/AIforLEssAuto/README.md

 [Kamppi minidemo](https://github.com/helsinki-sda-group/AIforLEssAuto/tree/main/WP4/kamppi_minidemo) is a small demo about SUMO running traffic simulations in Kamppi for 10 minutes under different scenarios regarding the number of fuel vehicles.
 The demo creates a static visualisation about the simulation outputs of all scenarios for further analysis.

 [Interactive visualization tool](https://github.com/helsinki-sda-group/AIforLEssAuto/tree/main/WP4/interactive_visualization) is a demo for interactive visulizations about SUMO simulation outputs.
-The repository has a Kamppi simulation evnironment with one scenario for fuel and electric vehicles.
+The repository has a Kamppi simulation environment with one scenario for fuel and electric vehicles.

 [Conciliator steering](https://github.com/helsinki-sda-group/conciliator) is another output of AIForLEssAuto project.
 The repository features an implementation for the RL algorithm described in a paper published in TMLR in 2024.
 The algorhtm is tested in DeepSeaTreasure v1 environment and doesn't contain a SUMO environment.